Environmental Education Program

 The Wichita Mountains Wildlife Refuge offers free educational opportunities for all ages.
 Please contact staff for special accommodations or to tailor a program for your educational group (college, adults, scouts, etc.).

 Ranger-led programs are available weekdays as staff time allows.
-Each Ranger-led program has a maximum of 60 students per group unless you contact the Refuge prior to arrival.
+Each Ranger-led program has a maximum of 30 students per group.
+Groups larger than 30 can select to have a 10-15 minute welcome talk by a Ranger.
 Many large groups need to be split into smaller groups due to their size.
 In this case, please plan to rotate through activities and have a group leader to lead each activity.

 Feel free to contact us first if you need a date before submitting the reservation form.
 However, the reservation form is needed to confirm your date.
 Staff will email you a confirmation and information after receiving your reservation.
 Please send a different reservation form for each day your group is visiting.
 If you do not receive a confirmation form at least a week in advance please contact us right away at firstname.lastname@example.org or call 580-429-2197.